NVIDIA/aistore/README.md

 > For more testing commands and command line options, please refer to the corresponding [README](ais/tests/README.md) and/or the [test sources](ais/tests/).
 > For other useful commands, see the [Makefile](ais/Makefile).

-> For tips and help pertaining to local non-containerized deployment, please see [the tips](docs/local-tips.md).
+> For tips and help pertaining to local non-containerized deployment, please see [the tips](docs/local_tips.md).

+> For info on how to run AIS executables, see [command-line arguments](docs/command_line.md).

 > For helpful links and background on Go, AWS, GCP, and Deep Learning, please see [helpful links](docs/helpful-links.md).